hemmokarja/Live-Chat-k8s/README.md

-# Live Chat Application
+# 💬 Live Chat

-Welcome to the **Live Chat Application**!
+Welcome to the **Live Chat**!
 This app allows users to chat privately, one-on-one, in real time.
 Built with privacy and scalability in mind, the app ensures end-to-end encryption, highly available infrastructure, and an effortless deployment process.
 It's a great example of integrating modern cloud technologies like Kubernetes, Terraform, and AWS to deliver a robust and secure chat platform.

-## Features
+## ⚙️ Features

 - **1-on-1 Private Chat**: Engage in private conversations with other users.
 - **Real-Time Communication**: Uses WebSocket connections to enable live, real-time chat.
+- **Secure by Default**: All communication is over HTTPS, ensuring privacy.
 - **Strong Encryption**: All messages are encrypted with AES symmetric encryption, and the AES keys themselves are secured with RSA encryption.
-- **Secure by Default**: All communication is over HTTPS, ensuring privacy.
 - **High Availability**: The app runs on an AWS EKS cluster spread across multiple availability zones, ensuring continuous operation even if some components fail or availability zones go down.
 - **Scalable Architecture**: Designed to handle increasing loads with ease.
   - **Modular Architecture**: The backend (handling WebSocket traffic and user state) is separate from the UI module (serving web pages), enabling granular scalability.
   - **Autoscaling**: Both cluster and horizontal pod autoscaling are implemented to accommodate virtually unlimited users.
 - **Redis Integration**: Redis is used as a message broker between backend pods and as an in-memory database to manage user state efficiently.

-## Built With
+## 🛠️ Built With

 - **Backend**: Python, Flask, Flask-SocketIO
 - **Frontend**: JavaScript, HTML, CSS
 - **Infrastructure**: AWS Elastic Kubernetes Service (EKS), Helm for Kubernetes deployment, Terraform for resource provisioning
 - **Message Broker & Cache**: Redis

-## Requirements
+## 📝 Requirements

 Before you can deploy the application, make sure you have the following available on your local machine: